Highlights of What Really Happened at the Jerusalem Council!

 - Members of the Jerusalem Church were all saved under the “Gospel of the Kingdom” (Matthew 9:35; 10:5-7).
 There profession of faith was to believe Jesus was the Christ “the promised Messiah”, the Son of God (Matthew 16:16,17).

 - God sent Paul to the Jerusalem Church to tell them how it was going to be moving forward.
 It was Paul that told Peter and all at the Jerusalem what the risen Lord Jesus revealed to him.
 (Galatians 2:2, Acts 15:1-4, Acts 9:15,16)

-- Up until God sends Paul to the Jerusalem Church no one has told Peter, the other 11 apostles or anyone at the Jerusalem Church that they were to stop practicing the Mosaic Law.
+- Up until the time (51 AD) God sends Paul to the Jerusalem Church no one has told Peter, the other 11 apostles or anyone at the Jerusalem Church that they were to stop practicing the Mosaic Law or stop Temple worship.

 - It was Paul that stood his ground against the Jerusalem Church defending what the “Risen Lord” had revealed to him.
 (Galatians 2:3-5)

 - God revealed the “Gospel of Grace” to Paul not Peter 11 years after Pentecost (Galatians 1:11,12, 17,18, – Ephesians 3:1-10, Colossians 1:24-27).